laurencelundblade/QCBOR/doc/Building.md

 fractions and big floats.

 @anchor QCBOR_DISABLE_TAGS
 QCBOR_DISABLE_TAGS disables all CBOR tag decoding.
 If the input has a single tag, the unrecoverable error, @ref QCBOR_ERR_TAGS_DISABLED, occurs.
 The decoder is suitable only for protocols that have no tags.
 This reduces the size of the core of the decoder, particularly QCBORDecode_VGetNext(), by a about 500 bytes.
 "Borrowed" tag content formats (e.g. an epoch-based date without the tag number), can still be processed.
 See @ref Disabilng-Tag-Decoding.

 QCBOR_DISABLE_NON_INTEGER_LABELS causes any label that doesn't fit in an int64_t to result in a QCBOR_ERR_MAP_LABEL_TYPE error.
 This also disables QCBOR_DECODE_MODE_MAP_AS_ARRAY and QCBOR_DECODE_MODE_MAP_STRINGS_ONLY.
 It is fairly common for CBOR-based protocols to use only small integers as labels.

+QCBOR_DISABLE_DECODE_CONFORMANCE removes the decode features that the input conforms in a particular way, such as that it is deterministic of dCBOR.

+USEFULBUF_DISABLE_STREAMING removes the encode streaming features.

 See the discussion above on floating-point.

 ### Size of spiffy decode

 When creating a decode implementation, there is a choice of whether or not to use spiffy decode features or to just use QCBORDecode_GetNext().

 The implementation using spiffy decode will be simpler resulting in the calling code being smaller, but the amount of code brought in from the QCBOR library will be larger.
 Basic use of spiffy decode brings in about 2KB of object code.
 If object code size is not a concern, then it is probably better to use spiffy decode because it is less work, there is less complexity and less testing to worry about.

  If code size is a concern, then use of QCBORDecode_GetNext() will probably result in smaller overall code size for simpler CBOR